ravirun/misfit-ravi/README.md

-# Misfit Ravi - October 2029 Content Plan
+# Misfit Ravi - October 2029, Week 3 Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Comedy of Human Evolution
+### How Evolution Built Us for Survival, Not Happiness

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the comedy of human evolution.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how evolution built us for survival, not happiness.

 ---